josmar-crwdstffng/angular/aio/content/guide/component/component-dynamic-load.md

 <div class="alert is-helpful">

 **NOTE**: <br />
-The `ng-template` element is a good choice for a dynamic component, because it does not render any additional output.
+The `ng-template` element is a good choice for a dynamic component, because it does not render any unspecified output.

 </div>